google/acai/README.md

 ## Installation
 Add a dependency on `com.google.acai:acai` in your build system to fetch Acai automatically from Maven Central.
-For example with Maven add the following to your `pom.xml`:
+For example, with Maven add the following to your `pom.xml`:

 ```XML